OrangeSpyderMan/inkplate10-weather-cal/server/README.md

   host command, PVE version, architecture, dependency, terminal/UI, storage, network, CTID, registry, digest, and image-contract check
 - `whiptail` menus and protected password prompts, with `--no-tui` fallback
-- an unprivileged, DHCP-enabled, on-boot LXC by default, with static IPv4 in advanced setup
+- an unprivileged, DHCP-enabled, on-boot LXC by default, with static IPv4 and IPv6 in advanced setup
 - a final deployment summary and explicit confirmation
 - cleanup of a newly created CT when bootstrap or readiness fails; use `--keep-failed` to retain it for diagnosis